 If you are repainting the inside of your home, then a microfiber roller will hold up to four times its volume in terms of paint.

 That means you paint more and add paint less to the roller.

 The paint will go farther so you can get more done in less time.

-If you want to achieve a smooth finish for painting surfaces such as walls and ceilings, then the microfiber roller is the perfect choice.
+If you want to achieve a smooth finish for painting surfaces such as walls and high ceilings, then the microfiber roller is a perfect choice.

 Because they leave behind a minimum of texture compared to a traditional woven roller, the microfiber roller is especially good when using glossy paint.

 For surfaces in which you want to maximize the reflective nature of the glossy paint, then you should start with a microfiber roller.